Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Are you too acidic?

+Envision some of the foods you regularly crave.
+Pizza.
+Steak.
+Hamburgers.
 The All-American diet.
-The meat and carb-heavy foods you’ve grown accustomed to may be putting you at risk for chronic disease.
+Of course, these items are delicious, but meat and carb-heavy foods you’ve grown accustomed to may be putting you at risk for chronic disease.
 And the reason for that may come down to these two words: pH imbalance.

 To understand the importance of your body’s pH balance, let’s start with the basics.